0xflair/contracts-typescript/packages/react-token-streams/README.md

 # Flair SDK: `react-token-streams`

-Ready-made React components and hooks for working with Flair's NFT-based streaming pools in a web3 dApp.
+Ready-made React components and hooks for working with Flair's NFT-based token streams in a web3 dApp.
 This SDK also supports interacting with Flair smart contracts and extensions.

 ## Getting Started